cohorte/cohorte.github.io/docs/1.x/tutorials/robots/index.md

 next_page: ../temper
 ---

-The objective of this demonstration is to show you how using Cohorte in your project increase the time-to-market intervals by focusing on business logic to implement, not distributed systems problems.
+The objective of this demonstration is to show you how using Cohorte in your project decrease the time-to-market intervals by focusing on business logic to implement, not distributed systems problems.

 We demonstrate this quality in a simple simulated robotic project.